Heinrich Mayer

 Exactly a month after Heinrich Mayer wrote this letter, on 28th June 1914, Austrian Archduke Franz Ferdinand was assassinated in Sarajevo, and by 4th August Britain and Germany were at war.
 My mother Nora was born on 2nd December 1914 but she never met her grandfather Heinrich.

-According to Nora, after Hugo’s death his widow Johanna had a very difficult time bringing up the children - Käthe (aged 7) and Ella (aged 6) - and managing the shop alone, especially when the economic crisis hit Germany in the 1920s.
-Nora also said that Eugen was a very good brother-in-law and that he used to visit her every year and take presents for the girls.
+Nora spoke of the extra difficulties for Johanna Mayer in the 1920s when the economic crisis hit Germany.
+She also said that Eugen was a very good brother-in-law and that he used to visit her every year and take presents for the girls.
 He also promised that when they grew up he would have them over to England and find them husbands.
-Eugen had Käthe stay with him and his wife Bea in Golders Green for a year.
+In the 1930s Eugen did indeed have Käthe stay with him and his wife Bea in Golders Green for a year.
 Later on Ella came to stay and a match-making with Ben Courts was successful!
-In 1935 Ben Courts and Ella had a son Hugh who (like Nora) lived in Stanmore, Middlesex, and died in 2019 aged 84.
+Ben Courts and Ella lived at 1 Halesbury Close, Stanmore, Middlesex.
+In 1935 they had a son Hugh who died in 2019 aged 84.

-When Ella was expecting Hugh they managed to get Käthe (Ella’s elder sister) out of Germany.
+When Ella was expecting Hugh (1934-5) they managed to get Käthe (Ella’s elder sister) out of Germany.
 Earlier, when they were first married, Ella’s mother Johanna had visited London and they had tried to persuade her to stay with them as things were getting so bad in Germany.
 But as she told Nora at the time: “I’m not going to stay because they haven’t been married long and they haven’t got much money, and I wouldn’t be allowed to bring any money over, so I would be a burden on them.”
 So she went back to Ingelheim, and would die in the Holocaust.
 Nora’s cousin Ella said to her once, “we should have insisted more, and kept her here”.

 Helene, the sister of Alfred and Eugen, was saved from the Nazis: she came to England and lived with Eugen and Bea in Golders Green.
 She never married, died in 1946 aged 68, and is buried in Willesden.